Stellantis to restructure dealers network to face industry changes

 “Customers will benefit from a multi-brand and multi-channel approach with a wider range of services,” the group said.

-Current contracts will be terminated at the end of this month, giving dealers a two years’ notice, while the new distribution network will be selected shortly thereafter, based on objective key criteria and factors, it added.
+Current contracts will remain valid for two years, but will be issued with termination notices at the end of this month, while the new distribution and servicing network will be selected shortly thereafter, based on objective key criteria and factors, it added.

 “We are going to work with representatives of networks to establish factual criteria on which we are going to build in 2023 a performing network,” a spokesman for the group said.